VanishInbox

 Gmail

-• Use "Report phishing" not just "Report spam" for fake emails
+• Use "Report phishing" for fake emails, not just "Report spam"

 • Use + addressing (yourname+site@gmail.com) to identify which sites sold your data